rstudio/pool/tests/testthat/_snaps/pool.md

       Error in `poolCheckout()`:
       !
 Maximum number of objects in pool has been reached

+# warns if validation fails once, creates new object and tries again

+    Code
+      obj <- check_valid_object(badObject)
+    Output
+      <pool> Failed to activate and/or validate existing object.
+      <pool> Trying again with a new object.

+---

+    Code
+      check_valid_object(obj)
+    Output
+      <pool> Failed to activate and/or validate existing object.
+      <pool> Trying again with a new object.
+    Condition
+      Error in `check_valid_object()`:
+      !
+Freshly created object does not appear to be valid.
+      Caused by error in `onValidate()`:
+      !
+Validation failed...

 # can't return the same object twice

     Code